ArgOsciProyect/ARG_OSCI_HARDWARE/README.md

 - Integrated into the ESP32 microcontroller
 - Bandwidth: ~120 kHz
 - Suitable for general-purpose, low-frequency measurements
+- May present non-linearities depending on configuration and reference voltage

 #### External ADC (ADS7884):
 - 10-bit, high-speed SAR ADC
 - Bandwidth: ~1.25 MHz
+- Communicates with the ESP32 via SPI
 - Offers better resolution and higher fidelity
 - **Placement Note**: The ADC must be physically close to the ESP32 to minimize signal degradation and ensure proper timing.